gmmorris/gmmorris.github.io/_posts/2022-02-23-managing-distributed-teams.md

 As with any other change you'd like to coach your team into, it's far better to inspire the team's buy-in by helping them see the same problems you see, rather than coercing them into it.
 My favoured approach to this challenge is to begin by identifying the source of resistance to the change and coach the members of my team to a place where they can see it too, and choose to address these themselves.<br/>
-Each team is unique, and as their Engineering Manager you are best placed to coach them through a discovery process which concludes, hopefully, at a decision: do we work hard to adopt async, or do we stick with sync?
+Each team is unique, and as their Engineering Manager you are best placed to coach them through a discovery process which concludes, hopefully, at a decision: do we work hard to adopt asynchronous communication, or do we stick with synchronous?

 The one piece of advice I can give, having seen how this has played out for several teams, is that most of them struggle to recognise the downsides inherent to synchronous practices.
 Perhaps this blind spot is caused by the comfort of the familiar, I don't know, but I have found that the best place to start is to help the team recognise the friction, and its root cause, for themselves.
 Trust them to figure out the solutions on their own, but your role is to get their buy-in for the _effort_ by helping them recognise that a problem exists and that they _can_ solve it.